 The giant telescope is located on a stage, but the tour is a standing one.
 All of the audience will be encircling this stage.
 Unfortunately, there’s no seat prepared, since the space is pretty narrow.
-The guide not will only explain, the audience can ask questions too.
-And find an amusing fact of our stars or moon.
+The guide not will only explain, but the audience can ask questions too.
+And find an amusing fact about our stars or moon.

 The telescope isn’t the only interesting part of this building.
 What’s the point of a historic telescope if the dome cannot be opened?
 This only dome, which becomes the landmark of Bandung is gigantic as well.

-The weight is 56 ton, which means it is several times heavier than an elephant.
+The weight is 56 tons, which means it is several times heavier than an elephant.
 Despite its weight, it has a certain system that allows people to open the dome.
 The guide will provide a demo on how to open the dome too.

 Aside from those telescopes, there are no top-notch facilities.
 Toilets are available nearby the security post.
 Close to the toilet is a praying space for Muslim visitors.
 There are two parking points on the premise.
-One located near the security post, and one is located not far from there.
+One is located near the security post, and one is located not far from there.